adion81/mern-lectures/day-02-oop.md

 ### 2.5 prototype methods (like .5 of a way)

-If we want to add a display method to the `Sandwich` function we can add it into the above function or we can make is a prototype method.
+If we want to add a display method to the `Sandwich` function above we could declare it inside the function or we can add it on after the fact using a `prototype` method.

 ```javascript
 Sandwich.prototype.display = function() {